 - Brushes Are Diverse…Like People?

-- Best Shape and Size for a Miniature Paint Brush
+- Best Brush Shape and Size for Painting Miniatures

 - 3 Brush Parts You Need to Know